hoodler42/nest-todos/docs/architecture.md

 What it means is that you will not depend on an implementation but on an abstraction.
 Let's take an example: you have a use case where you want to get the distance between a user, and a place he wants to go.
-You can take the GMaps API to achieve this.
-The problem is that if you put the GMaps logic in your domain logic, it will no longer be only your domain.
+You can take the Google Maps API to achieve this.
+The problem is that if you put the Google Maps logic in your domain logic, it will no longer be only your domain.
-Imagine for a sec GMaps increases its pricing, and you can no longer afford it.
+Imagine for a sec Google Maps increases its pricing, and you can no longer afford it.
-You find a cheaper alternative, but you look at your code only to realise that each use case have GMaps logic inside it.
+You find a cheaper alternative, but you look at your code only to realize that each use case have Google Maps logic inside it.
 To migrate, you have to dig your use cases and know what is your domain's logic and what is GMap's.

 With ports and adapters, you use case will not need to change a bit.